davidmerfield/Blot-theme-engine/README.md

 var app = express();
 var Theme = require('blot-theme-engine');

-// Tell the theme engine how to find the value for each local var locals = {
+var locals = {

-  // Only called for routes whose template contains "{{title}}"
+  // This function is invoked to render templates
+  // which contain '{{title}}' (like home.html)
+  // We could make a database query here but to
+  // keep it simple, it just returns 'Hello World'
   title: function(token, req, res, callback){

-    // We could make a database query here... callback(null, 'Hello World');
+    callback(null, 'Hello World');
   }

 };

 // Initialize the theme